-\textcite{Franchini:2022ukz}, motivated by going beyond the small-coupling approximation, explored \emph{fixing-the-equations} approach to perform numerical simulations, an approach inspired by works in dissipative relativistic hydrodynamics~\cite{Cayuso:2017iqc}.
-The main idea is to modify the evolution equations of the theory, such that the short wavelength modes (with respect to some chosen scale) in the solution are somewhat controlled, while longer wavelength modes (associated to strong-coupling and the breakdown of well-posedness) become tractable. \textcite{Franchini:2022ukz} were able to use the formalism to study scalar field collapse in spherical symmetry in the scalarization model of~\textcite{Silva:2018qhn}.
-This allowed them to evolve the system past situations were the original equations fail, due to appearance of regions in spacetime where the evolution changes character from hyperbolic to elliptic, which prevents further evolution of the system in time~\cite{Ripley:2020vpk}.
-Moreover, the ``fixed-equations'' system evolves towards static \bh{s} predicted by the original system of equations, thus indicating that it may provide a suitable ``completion'' of the original theory.
+\textcite{Franchini:2022ukz}, motivated to go beyond the small-coupling approximation, explored the \emph{fixing-the-equations} approach to perform numerical simulations, an approach inspired by work in dissipative relativistic hydrodynamics~\cite{Cayuso:2017iqc}.
+The main idea is to modify the evolution equations of the theory such that the short wavelength modes (associated with strong coupling and the breakdown of well-posedness) with respect to some chosen scale are somewhat controlled, while longer wavelength modes become tractable. \textcite{Franchini:2022ukz} were able to use the formalism to study scalar-field collapse in spherical symmetry in the scalarization model of~\textcite{Silva:2018qhn}.
+This allowed them to evolve the system past situations where the original equations fail due to the appearance of regions in spacetime where the evolution changed character from hyperbolic to elliptic, which prevented evolution of the system in time~\cite{Ripley:2020vpk}.
+Moreover, the ``fixed-equation'' system evolves toward the static \bh{s} predicted by the original system of equations, thus indicating that it may provide a suitable ``completion'' of the original theory.
 Whether this approach remains valid in a situation with less symmetry, for example the case of \bh binaries, remains to be explored.